weecology/DeepForest/docs/Evaluation.md

 > **_Advanced tip:_**  Users can set the frequency of pytorch lightning evaluation using kwargs passed to main.deepforest.create_trainer().
 For example [check_val_every_n_epochs](https://lightning.ai/docs/pytorch/stable/common/trainer.html#check-val-every-n-epoch).

 ## Recall and Precision at a fixed IoU Score

-To get a recall and precision at a set IoU evaluation score, specify an annotations file an using the m.evaluate method.
+To get a recall and precision at a set IoU evaluation score, specify an annotations' file using the m.evaluate method.

 ```
 m = main.deepforest()